diogofriggo/rusty-tictactoe/README.md

 After thousands of iterations playing with itself the machine becomes a perfect player and you as a human can never win, you can only get to a draw at best!

-I'v written this to experiment with the balance between exploitation vs exploration, that is, when should the machine use what it has already learned vs when should it risk a new move and perhaps discover a better path to winning.
+I've written this to experiment with the balance between exploitation vs exploration, that is, when should the machine use what it has already learned vs when should it risk a new move and perhaps discover a better path to winning.

 I've found best results with an exploration rate of 30% and a decay rate of 90%.
 Also the learning rate has been set to 40% so that the machine doesn't hold on too strongly to recent memories